 Also, because of the urgency in getting the current short-term appropriations bill approved within the twelve-day Congressional session that started on September 5, lawmakers might forgo any amendments that might delay the bill’s passage.

-You can also request a free demo of the KeepTruckin ELD solution by clicking the following button.
+Request a free demo of the FMCSA-compliant KeepTruckin ELD solution today.